erinerinchan/Project-2-Recipe-App/README.md

 *In the `Project-2-Recipe-App` folder*

-- Create an `.env` file, and add the following to the file:
+- Create a `.env` file, and add the following to the file:

 ```
 MONGODB_URI=[The connection string in your MongoDB account]